Effects of Recombinant Human Erythropoietin on Revascularization of Full Thickness Skin Grafts in Rat

 Data were collected, analyzed and reported as mean and standard deviation (mean ± SD).
 ANOVA test and post hoc comparison test were used for comparison of differences between four groups.
 Statistical analysis was carried out by using SPSS 19.0 software.
 P ≤ 0.05 was considered as statistically significant.

-Characteristics of Study Groups (n = 40) a
+Table 1.
+Characteristics of Study Groups (n = 40)

 For analyzing the differences of central margins among the groups post hoc test was used.
 Vascular density of central margins was significantly different between inverse group and graft EPO group, (P value = 0.01), and vascular density of central margins of normal saline group and Graft EPO group showed statistical difference, too (P value = 0.04).